kawsarabdisalan/PLP2/README.md

 cout << decimalNum / myNum << "\n";
 ```

-Identifier names and operator symbols are bound during the following times:
+Identifier names and operator symbols are bound during the following times: <br>
--Variables, function names and class names.
+-Variables, function names and class names. <br>
--Decleration and defintion.
+-Decleration and defintion. <br>
--Operator symbols and compliation and runtime.
+-Operator symbols and compliation and runtime. <br>
 If you try to put something like x = '5' + 6 and try to print x, it will not work as it will give you an error message.
 To do this correctly:
 ```
 #include <iostream>